Luzifer/twitch-bot/wiki/Events.md

 - `category` - The name of the new game / category
 - `channel` - The channel the event occurred in

+## `channelpoint_redeem`

+A custom channel-point reward was redeemed in the given channel.
+(Only available when EventSub support is available and streamer granted required permissions!)

+Fields:

+- `channel` - The channel the event occurred in
+- `reward_cost` - Number of points the user paid for the reward
+- `reward_id` - ID of the reward the user redeemed
+- `reward_title` - Title of the reward the user redeemed
+- `status` - Status of the reward (one of `unknown`, `unfulfilled`, `fulfilled`, and `canceled`)
+- `user_id` - The ID of the user who redeemed the reward
+- `user_input` - The text the user entered into the input for the reward
+- `user` - The login-name of the user who redeemed the reward

 ## `clearchat`

 Moderator action caused chat to be cleared.